-Rose State College explicitly condemns discrimination toward students, staff, and faculty on the basis of race, color, sex, age, religion, national origin, religion, disability, sexual orientation, or status as a veteran in any of its policies, practices, or procedures.
+Rose State College explicitly condemns discrimination toward students, staff, and faculty on the basis of race, color, sex, age, national origin, religion, disability, genetic information, sexual orientation, gender identity or expression, or status as a veteran in any of its policies, practices, or procedures.
 This includes, but it is not limited to, admissions, employment, financial aid, and educational services.
 The College is committed to providing a study and work environment free from discrimination and to ensuring the accessibility of appropriate grievance procedures for addressing all complaints regarding discrimination.